-The inspired writing of the Apostle Paul has given us a masterpiece of what we might consider spiritual educational psychology.
+The Apostle Paul has given us a masterpiece of what we might consider spiritual educational psychology.
 How do we learn?
 According to Paul there are several gates of learning through which we must pass if we want to know spiritual truth.

-His thesis is that we learn through the eye gate, which involves everything we observe and read.
-We learn through the ear gate, which involves everything we hear, including lectures and interaction with others, mentors and those who are learning with us.
+Paul’s thesis is that we learn through the eye gate, which involves everything we observe and read.
+We learn through the ear gate, which involves everything we hear, including lectures and interaction with others, mentors, and those who are learning with us.

-Then the apostle mentions the heart gate, which has to do with volition or the desire and the willingness to apply what we’re learning.
-Apprenticeship, which is a synonym for discipleship describes a learner who is doing what they’re learning and learning what they’re doing.
-This is the way Jesus trained His disciples (John 7:17; Matthew 4:19).
+Then the apostle mentions the heart gate, which has to do with volition and the willingness to apply what we’re learning.
+Apprenticeship, a synonym for discipleship, describes a learner who is doing what they’re learning and learning what they’re doing.
+This is how Jesus trained His disciples.
+(John 7:17; Matthew 4:19)

-Prayerfully meditate on this chapter and then find your way through these gates of learning.
+Prayerfully meditate on this chapter, then find your way through these gates of learning.